 Glenwood Cemetery Houston | Who’s Who of Spectacular Grave Sites

-If you are looking to visit a spectacular cemetery with opulent grave sites located in a breathtaking setting you need to plan a visit to Glenwood Cemetery Houston.
+If you are looking to visit a spectacular cemetery with opulent grave sites located in a breathtaking setting you need to plan a visit to Glenwood Cemetery in Houston.

 Washington Avenue bounds this enchanting cemetery on the north with Memorial Drive and Buffalo Bayou to the south.
-The entry is located on Washington Avenue where ivy-covered brick pillars with iron fencing and gates present the first view.
+The entry is on Washington Avenue where ivy-covered brick pillars with iron fencing and gates present the first view.

-When the gates are opened between the hours of 7 AM to 5 PM or sunset hours which can seasonally be expanded to 6:30 PM, visitors enter through these gates.
+When the gates open between the hours of 7 AM to 5 PM or sunset hours, which seasonally go to 6:30 PM, visitors enter through these gates.

 The road takes visitors past a beautiful three-tiered fountain surrounded by a bed of blooming flowers.
 Atop three tall flag poles are the United States flag, the Texas Flag and a dark blue Glenwood Cemetery Flag.

 The multitude of crape myrtles was in a dormant stage when I took these photos.
 They would undoubtedly add more beauty during the summer months when they are gloriously in bloom.

 Glenwood Cemetery dates back to 1871.
 A landscape designer by the name of Alfred Whitaker was employed and came from England to create this beautiful site.
 It is one of the very few places in all of Houston that has small hills with a rolling landscape.
 He took advantage of that topography.
 Curving streets and pathways wind throughout the 84 acres of magnificent and fascinating monuments plus gorgeous landscaping.
 There are still eighteen acres available for future development.

 Written on the monument above with the guardian angel holding a sword is the following:

 OF HIM IT WAS WRITTEN – A CHARACTER FOR MORALITY, CHIVALRY, AND COURAGE THAT WAS SUBLIME.
 “HONOR WAS HIS SOUL AND KINDNESS HIS HEART.”

 The Hill monument is one of two in Glenwood Cemetery using this Angel of Grief motif.
-The other is used on the Gloria Cheng monument.
-Numerous ones have been replicated around the world.
-It is certainly exquisite as well as eye-catching!
+Gloria Cheng monument is the other one.
+Numerous ones are replicated around the world.
+It is exquisite as well as eye-catching!